-Both parents in England or Wales – the CMS is the only way to deal with maintenance unless:
+If both parents are in England or Wales the CMS is the only way to deal with maintenance unless:

-- There are extras such as private school fees to pay (Courts can deal with this)
+- There are extras such as private school fees or other educational expenses to pay

 When parents live abroad

-- is working abroad in the service of the crown, i.e. is a civil servant or works within Her Majesty's diplomatic service or within Her Majesty's overseas civil service.
+- works abroad as a civil servant or within Her Majesty’s diplomatic service

 - is a member of the Armed Forces